opencast/opencast.github.io/users.md

 Rüdiger Rolf, University of Osnabrück

 # Opencast adopters
-These are some of the institutions using Opencast
+These are some of the institutions using Opencast. <a href="mailto:schulte@id.ethz.ch">Drop us a line</a> if you want to know more about any of these.

 {% include simplebox.html backgroundcolor=site.data.colors.box
 content="## Europe